amarasovic/amarasovic.github.io/contact/index.md

 5. Mention are you familiar with pytorch [and if yes, links to your github repos are appreciated],
 6. If you TA'ed, for which courses/professor, and if you didn't please make a note of that,
 7. If you worked with a SoC faculty, please mention them, and if you didn't please make a note of that,
-8. Which courses from the following list have already completed and which grade:
+8. Which courses from the following list have already completed and **with which grade**:

     * CS 5966/6966 – Local Explanations for Deep Learning Models
     * CS 6350 – Machine Learning